Close

 Blame the Dead by Ed Ruggero

-Image Placeholder of - 16Sicily, 1943.
+opens in a new windowPoster Placeholder of - 17Sicily, 1943.
 Eddie Harkins, former Philadelphia beat cop turned Military Police lieutenant, reluctantly finds himself first at the scene of a murder at the US Army’s 11th Field Hospital.
 There the nurses contend with heat, dirt, short-handed staffs, the threat of German counterattack, an ever-present flood of horribly wounded GIs, and the threat of assault by one of their own—at least until someone shoots Dr. Myers Stephenson in the head.

 With help from nurse Kathleen Donnelly, once a childhood friend and now perhaps something more, it soon becomes clear to Harkins that the unit is rotten to its core.
 As the battle lines push forward, Harkins is running out of time to find one killer before he can strike again.